Jackson seems headed for confirmation, says no 'agendas'

 "America is ready for the Supreme Court glass ceiling to shatter," Sen. Dick Durbin, the chairman of the Senate Judiciary Committee, said in Jackson's second and last day answering questions at her confirmation hearings.

-Though her approval seems all but sure — Democrats are aiming for a vote before Easter — Republicans kept trying to chip away at her record.
+Though her approval seems all but sure — Democrats are aiming for a vote before Easter — Republicans keep trying to chip away at her record.

-In more than 12 hours of testimony on Tuesday, GOP senators aggressively questioned her on the sentences she has handed down to child pornography offenders, her legal advocacy on behalf of terror suspects at Guantanamo Bay, her thoughts on critical race theory and even her religious views.
+In more than 12 hours of testimony on Tuesday, and long into the day on Wednesday, GOP senators aggressively questioned her on the sentences she has handed down to child pornography offenders, her legal advocacy on behalf of terror suspects at Guantanamo Bay, her thoughts on critical race theory and even her religious views.

-In response to questioning about a case over affirmative action at Harvard University, her alma mater, Jackson said she would recuse herself.
+In response to questioning about a case over affirmative action at Harvard University, her alma mater where she now serves on the Board of Overseers, Jackson said she would recuse herself.
 “That's my plan,” she responded when Texas Sen. Ted Cruz asked her about it.

-Jackson serves on Harvard’s Board of Overseers.
+The court will in the fall take up challenges to the consideration of race in college admissions, in lawsuits filed by Asian American applicants to Harvard, a private institution, and the University of North Carolina, a state school.
+The court currently plans to hear the suits against the two schools together but could separate them and give Jackson a chance to take part in what will be one of next term’s biggest issues.

+Tempers rose at Wednesday's hearing as the day wore on, with Durbin slamming down his gavel at one point when Cruz refused to yield after his time expired while he was grilling Jackson on the specifics of cases.

+“You can bang it as long as you want,” Cruz snapped, shouting that he just wanted Jackson to answer his question.

+“At some point you have to follow the rules,” Durbin shot back.
-In tense questioning, South Carolina Sen. Lindsey Graham grilled Jackson on the punishment she believes appropriate for people convicted of child pornography — an issue several of his colleagues on the right also have brought up.
-They have portrayed some of her past sentencing decisions, along with her answers in the hearing, as too lenient.

-Graham frequently interrupted her as she tried to speak and at one point said judges should simply “put their a— in jail!”
+In another round of tense questioning, South Carolina Sen. Lindsey Graham interrogated Jackson on the punishment she believes appropriate for people convicted of child pornography.
+Like Cruz and others on the committee, Graham said she had been too lenient on those criminals.
+Graham frequently interrupted her as she tried to speak; at one point he said judges should simply “put their a— in jail!”

-That exchange with Graham was part of a larger effort by the committee's Republicans — several of whom are potential presidential candidates — to characterize Jackson's record, and her judicial philosophy, as too empathetic and soft on criminals who commit the worst offenses.
+The focus on her sentencing was part of a larger effort by the committee's Republicans — several of whom are potential presidential candidates — to characterize Jackson's record, and her judicial philosophy, as too empathetic and soft on criminals who commit the worst offenses.
+It was also part of an emerging emphasis on crime in GOP midterm election campaigns.

-There is an emerging emphasis on crime in GOP midterm election campaigns, and the questioning at the hearing suggested that, contrary to Democratic hopes, Jackson's confirmation vote in the full Senate is unlikely to garner much, if any, Republican support.

-North Carolina Sen. Thom Tillis, the first Republican to question Jackson on Wednesday, said she seems like “a very kind person” — but “there’s at least a level of empathy that enters into your treatment of a defendant that some could view as maybe beyond what some of us would be comfortable with, with respect to administering justice.”
+North Carolina Sen. Thom Tillis said she seemed like “a very kind person” — but “there’s at least a level of empathy that enters into your treatment of a defendant that some could view as maybe beyond what some of us would be comfortable with, with respect to administering justice.”

+The sustained focus on her record suggested that, contrary to Democratic hopes, Jackson’s confirmation vote in the full Senate is unlikely to garner much, if any, Republican support.
+Still, several Republicans acknowledged that she is likely to be on the court.
+Democrats can confirm her without any bipartisan support in the 50-50 Senate as Vice President Kamala Harris can cast the tiebreaking vote.

 Jackson, backed by committee Democrats, forcefully defended her record and said that the Republicans were mischaracterizing her decisions.
 Asked if her rulings were endangering children, she told the committee on Tuesday: "Nothing could be further from the truth."

-She said she bases sentences on many factors, not just federal guidelines, and that some of the cases had given her nightmares.
-She said that sentencing is not a “numbers game,” noting that there are no mandatory sentences for sex offenders and that there has been significant debate on the subject.
+She said she bases sentences on many factors, not just federal guidelines.
+Sentencing is not a “numbers game,” she said, noting that there are no mandatory sentences for sex offenders and that there has been significant debate on the subject.

-The cases are “among the worst that I have seen,” Jackson said.
+Some of the cases have given her nightmares, she said, and were “among the worst that I have seen."

 She reminded the committee that her brother and two uncles served as police officers, and that “crime and the effect on the community, and the need for law enforcement — those are not abstract concepts or political slogans to me.”